Google Web Master Tools

 Use this feature to type in a large number of locations all at once.

 Search queries analysis

-A search query is used for the user to access the specific information by using web search engine.
+A search query is used for the user to access specific information by using a web search engine.

 The search queries are classified into four types:

-Informational queries: The queries that cover a broad topic for which there may be thousands of relevant results.
+Informational queries: These queries cover a broad topic for which there may be thousands of relevant results.

 Navigational queries: The queries which search for a single website or web page.

-Transactional queries: The queries which reflects the user intention to perform specific task.
+Transactional queries: The queries which reflect the user’s intention to perform a specific task.

 Connectivity queries: The queries generate reports about the connection between indexed web pages.